hoc-ppu/presentation-copies/README.md

 ## Why the project is useful
 There are currently 335 new MPs since the July 2024 general election.
 Between July and September over 230 MPs have made their maiden speeches and so far (Oct 24) the PET team have processed 70 requests.
 The PET team were using word to create these which is not a print layout software and it is very time consuming.
 This takes a 30+ min process into a process which takes a few minutes.

-## How users can get started with the project
+## How the production team can use the program
+* create an executable by running the "create_exe.bat" file
+* look at the documentation in [click u]p (https://doc.clickup.com/2530356/p/h/2d71m-2252/f6e5d6a432c411d?_gl=1*l12icp*_gcl_au*MjA4OTI5MjYwNS4xNzMzNzU5NDQw)

+## How to use this program without the executable
 ### Users will need
 * A code editor - Our team uses VSCode
 * Indesign Template
 * The [Hansard website](https://hansard.parliament.uk/) or the [library index spreadsheet](https://commonslibrary.parliament.uk/research-briefings/sn04588/)
 * Member name, date of speech or debate
 * a virtual environment
 * install the packages (please see scripts - I will update this part of the readme)